santoshg1507/MyTravelHelper/README.md

 1. 'XMLParsing' -> for parsing XML
 2. 'SwiftSpinner' -> for showing loader

-How to run the project : Just checkout the project and install the pod and open in xcode(v12.4) and run 😄 😄 😄
+How to run the project :
+-> Just checkout the project
+-> install the pod
+-> open in xcode(v12.4)
+-> run 😄 😄 😄